CesarMedina95/PumasMX/README.md

 |
 ├── README.md         <- Main Readme file with the description of the project.
 |
-├── CONTRIBUTING.md   <- Steps yo contribute to the project.
+├── CONTRIBUTING.md   <- Steps of how to contribute in the project.
 |
 ├── CITATION.md       <- Way to cite the project.
 |
+------ Archives------
 ├── data              <- Original data bases.
 |
-├── doc               <- Archivos de texto.
+├── doc               <- Text files.
 |
-├── results           <- Clean and analyzes data bases.
+├── results           <- Cleaning nd analyzing data bases.
 |
 └── src               <- Coding files.